 Capital city: New Delhi

 Largest city: Mumbai

-Georgraphy: India is a large and geographically diverse country.
+Geography: India is a large and geographically diverse country.
 The northern frontiers of India are largely defined by the Himalayan mountain range.
 In the northeast of the country lies the Thar desert.
 India's border with Burma is home to some deeply forested mountainous regions.
-The country is also home to the intricate Ganges-Brahmaputra waterway system which occupies most of the northern, central and eastern areas while the Deccan Pleatau occupies the southern part of India.
+The country is also home to the intricate Ganges-Brahmaputra waterway system which occupies most of the northern, central and eastern areas while the Deccan Plateau occupies the southern part of India.

-Political system: India's political system is a federal parliamentary constitutional republic in which the president is the head of state and prime minister is the head of government.
+Political system: India's political system is a federal parliamentary constitutional republic in which the president is the head of state and the prime minister is the head of government.